Firedraakon/jonhenryposs/content/portfolio/index.md

 ## About

-I am a graduate of MIT in Mechanical Engineering at MIT, former west coast commercial fisherman, and current Formlabs test engineer.
+I am a graduate of MIT in Mechanical Engineering, former west coast commercial fisherman, and current Formlabs test engineer.
 I've been building machines of all sorts for as long as I can remember and I'm especially interested in combining my interest in mechanical engineering and ocean technology.

 <span style="font-size: 24px;">